 Although Clark’s injury occurred offshore, accidental injuries can happen in almost any setting.
 In the State of Louisiana, an individual who is injured as a result of someone else’s negligence may be able to recover monetary damages for suffering, pain, medical expenses, loss of enjoyment of life, emotional distress, and lost wages or earning capacity.
 Because the compensation a personal injury victim may receive depends heavily on the facts of each individual case, it is highly advisable to consult with a knowledgeable personal injury lawyer after any accidental injury.

-J. Price McNamara is an experienced Contact the Law Offices of J. Price McNamara.
+J. Price McNamara is an experienced Contact J. Price McNamara ERISA Insurance Claim Attorney.
 He is available to help you evaluate your personal injury claim and negotiate a fair settlement.
 J. Price McNamara assists clients who were hurt due to another person’s negligence throughout Louisiana including Ascension, Lafayette, Jefferson, Orleans, Kenner, Lafourche, St. John, Terrebonne, Mandeville, East Baton Rouge, and West Baton Rouge Parishes.
 To schedule a free initial consultation to discuss your case, you may contact him through his website or call him today at (866) 248-0580.

 Following graduation from Loyola Law School in New Orleans in 1990, Price McNamara served as a Federal Judicial Law Clerk to the Honorable John M Shaw, Chief Judge, United States District Court Western District of Louisiana.